makerscraft/launch-kit/application/README.md

 - **INBOX:** new applications.

   - **_From_ INBOX _to_ FIRST CONTACT:** have a look on the content of the card.
 If it's a serious candidate, **drag & drop** his card in the FIRST CONTACT list.
 This will **automatically** send an email to the candidate.
-He'll be able to book an itw directly on your agenda using [Acuity Scheduling](https://acuityscheduling.com/).
+He'll be able to book an interview directly on your agenda using [Acuity Scheduling](https://acuityscheduling.com/).

-- **FIRST CONTACT:** the candidate stays in this list until he books an itw.
+- **FIRST CONTACT:** the candidate stays in this list until he books an interview.

 - **INTERVIEW:** in this list you'll find all your future interviewees.